 Whether you have a soft spot for German spätzle or a craving for Jewish kreplach, it’s a fact of life that dumplings are one of the world’s best-loved comfort foods.
-These mouthwatering morsels of cooked dough appear in the culinary culture of almost every country—and as such, one person’s idea of a what constitutes a dumpling can be very different from the next person’s.
+These mouthwatering morsels of cooked dough appear in the culinary culture of almost every country—and as such, one person’s idea of what constitutes a dumpling can be very different from the next person’s.

 Dumplings can be plain or stuffed with sweet or savory goodness.
-They can be steamed, baked, boiled or fried, and even the dough used to make them can vary greatly.
-Rice and wheat flour are perhaps the most common ingredients, but some countries also use dough created using vegetable derivatives.
+They can be steamed, baked, boiled, or fried.
+Even the dough used to make dumplings can vary greatly.
+Rice and wheat flour are perhaps the most common ingredients, but some countries use dough created from vegetable derivatives.
 Here's a look at some of the planet’s tastiest dumplings.